PlatONnetwork/docs/docs/Python-SDK.md

 ##### (2) platon.syncing

-  Used to check whether the node is currently synchronized with the network
+  Used to check whether the node is currently synchronized with the network.

   return value:

   An AttributeDict object with a resolved value of `Object` or `Bool`.
 If the node has not been synchronized with the network, It returns false, otherwise it returns a synchronization object with the following properties:

-  - startingBlock-Number: Synchronization starting block number
+  - startingBlock-Number: Synchronization starting block number.

-  - currentBlock-Number: currently synchronized block number
+  - currentBlock-Number: currently synchronized block number.

-  - highestBlock-Number: Estimated target synchronization block number
+  - highestBlock-Number: Estimated target synchronization block number.

-  - knownStates-Number: Estimated states to be downloaded
+  - knownStates-Number: Estimated states to be downloaded.

-  - pulledStates-Number: downloaded states
+  - pulledStates-Number: downloaded states.

 ##### (3) platon.gasPrice